Anaminus/luat/README.md

 	@arg <name>

-Used after a @method, @event, or function type, to define a single argument.
+Used after a @method, @event, or function type, to define a single argument of the function.
 The name corresponds to the name defined in the argument list.

 ### return

 	@return <name>

-Used after a @method or function type to define a function's return value.
+Used after a @method or function type to define a return value of the function.
 The name corresponds to the name defined in the return list.

+### using

+	@using <module>
+	@using <name> <module>

+Indicates that the types in a specified module may be referenced directly, rather than through the module name.

+An alternative name may also be given, which can be used in place of the module name.
+This is necessary for modules with complex names.

+Normally, a type in another module may be indicated in the following way:

+	@module foo
+	@type Thing bool

+	@module bar
+	@type GetThing function() foo::Thing

+With @using, this may be simplified:

+	@module bar
+	@using foo
+	@type GetThing function() Thing

+If types from two modules share the same name, then the type from latest module indicated with @using will be used.
+The two may still be distinguished by using their module names.

 ## Types